dan-leo/masters/thesis/v8/thesis.md

 IoT shows great potential for exponential growth, and unless a technology disruption occurs which means we do not require connections or our devices, then there is undoubtedly an [uptrend](https://amarketresearchgazette.com/global-narrowband-iot-nb-iot-market-2019-2025-vodafone-china-unicom-china-telecom-att-etisalat-telstra-orange-telefonica-sk-telecom-deutsche-telekom/).
 As Gartner predicts, we should be in the plateau of productivity now, and this can be observed by looking at the current news regarding the technology.

 A few months before publishing, [AT&T announces](https://blog.nordicsemi.com/getconnected/att-launches-nb-iot-network-in-usa) nation-wide coverage of NB-IoT in the USA, alongside its existing LTE Cat-M coverage.
 Deutsche Telekom and Vodafone cover Europe (news?) and China enables millions more IoT devices [@china2019].

+* Matching emerging applications with existing technologies has become one of the main challenges for IoT initiatives, especially when a new technology appears in the landscape and the map must be redrawn.

 Although there are many ways to connect IoT to the internet, NB-IoT is an LPWAN which is the focus of this study.